wsldankers/bijson/README.md

 #### 0x10..0x11: [sNaN]

-Denotes a sigmaling NaN (Not a Number).
+Denotes a signaling NaN (Not a Number).
 The lower bit encodes the sign.
 Non-standard.

 #### 0x12..0x13: [qNaN]